Squatting position: Resting position

 Equivalents to the Slav squat (see Gopnik) in Western culture, sometimes with the hands together in a prayer position, are the rap squat, prison pose, and jail pose.
 They are often used as photographic poses.

-Dynamic exercise
+Exercise

+Strength training

 In strength training, the squat is a full body exercise that trains primarily the muscles of the thighs, hips and buttocks, as well as strengthening the bones, ligaments and insertion of the tendons throughout the lower body.
-Squats are considered a vital exercise for increasing the strength and size of the legs and buttocks.

-The pistols squat is a one legged squat common in crossfit exercises in which the non-working leg is kept horizontal.
+The pistol squat is a one legged squat.

-The burpee is a full body exercise used in strength training and as an aerobic exercise that involves a squat.
-The basic movement is performed in four steps and known as a "four-count burpee".